stm32duino/MotionFX/README.md

 ## Note

-The MotionFX library requires [STM32 core](https://github.com/stm32duino/Arduino_Core_STM32) version 2.3.0 or higher.
+* The MotionFX library requires [STM32 core](https://github.com/stm32duino/Arduino_Core_STM32) version 2.3.0 or higher.
-The MotionFX library can be used on STM32 boards with ST MEMS sensors only.
+* The MotionFX library can be used on STM32 boards with ST MEMS sensors only.
 For more information, please give a look at the license terms.
-The MotionFX library currently does not support the Cortex-M4 core of the STM32MP1xx devices.
+* The MotionFX library currently does not support the Cortex-M4 core of the STM32MP1xx devices.
+* The MotionFX library derives from STM32Cube MotionFX library v2.6.1.

 ## Dependencies